Natural Light Photography

 It is the light you need to create silhouettes.

-Exposing for backlight is even trickier than for sidelight because the light meter in your camera will be confused by the huge amount of light streaming into your camera especially when the sun is in your frame.
+Exposing for back light is even trickier than for sidelight because the light meter in your camera will be confused by the huge amount of light streaming into your camera especially when the sun is in your frame.

 This is also a situation when you need to take control and adjust your exposure.
 Again expose for the bright areas in your scene.